MicrosoftDocs/visualstudio-docs/docs/debugger/remote-debugging-aspnet-on-a-remote-iis-computer.md

 [!INCLUDE [install-web-deploy-with-hosting-server](../deployment/includes/import-publish-settings-vs.md)]

 After the app deploys successfully, it should start automatically.
-If the app does not start from Visual Studio, start the app in IIS.
+If the app does not start from Visual Studio, start the app in IIS to verify that it runs correctly.
 For ASP.NET Core, you need to make sure that the Application pool field for the **DefaultAppPool** is set to **No Managed Code**.

 1. In the **Settings** dialog box, enable debugging by clicking **Next**, choose a **Debug** configuration, and then choose **Remove additional files at destination** under the **File Publish** options.